Building a Customer-Centric Culture: 6 Ways to Make It Real

 - Celebrate customer wins in all-hands meetings, not just sales wins

-5. Collect and Act on Feedback Continuously
+5. Collect Feedback and Act on It

 Build a feedback-to-action loop: